brimdata/zed/docs/language/operators/README.md

 * [`tail`](#tail)
 * [`uniq`](#uniq)

-**Note**: In the examples below, we'll use the `zq -f table` output format for human readability.
-Due to the width of the Zeek events used as sample data, you may need to "scroll right" in the output to see some field values.
+> **Note:** In the examples below, we'll use the `zq -f table` output format
+> for human readability.
+Due to the width of the Zeek records used as sample
+> data, you may need to "scroll right" in the output to see some field values.

-**Note**: Per ZQL [search syntax](../search-syntax/README.md), many examples below use shorthand that leaves off the explicit leading `* |`, matching all events before invoking the first element in a pipeline.
+> **Note:** Per Zed [search syntax](../search-syntax/README.md), many examples
+> below use shorthand that leaves off the explicit leading `* |`, matching all
+> records before invoking the first element in a pipeline.

 ---

-# Available Processors
+# Available Operators

 ## `cut`